metrue/fx/README.md

 You can create types (docker and k8s) of infrastructures for **fx** to deploy functions

+* Prerequisite for Docker host

+You have to make sure you can `ssh root@<your host>` without password.

 ```shell
 $ fx infra create --name infra_us --type docker --host <user>@<ip>                                            ## create docker type infrasture on <ip>
 $ fx infra create --name infra_bj --type k8s --master <user>@<ip> --agents '<user1>@<ip1>,<user2>@<ip2>'      ## create k8s type infrasture use <ip> as master node, and <ip1> and <ip2> as agents nodes